codingnninja/koras/docs/documentations/utils/$select.md

 - You can write as many as possible custom selections and constrains so you're not limited to the examples in this section.

-- It is recommended to use `backticks` with `$select` but you can use whatever you like if you know what you're doing.
+- It is recommended to use `backticks` with `$select` in a function but you can use whatever you like if you know what you're doing.

 :::